Connecting our financial ecosystem

-Archana’s PhD in Policy Studies (2014) titled “Beyond the economics of gender inequalities in microfinance: Comparing problem representations in India and Australia”, explored the way in which social, economic and education policy in both countries impacts inequalities and social justice.
-Additionally, it disrupted binaries in the field of international development associated with ‘developed’ and ‘developing’ countries by reversing the gaze and providing lessons for Australia from India.
+Her PhD in Policy Studies (2014) titled, Beyond the economics of gender inequalities in microfinance: Comparing problem representations in India and Australia, explored the way in which social, economic and education policy in both countries impacts inequalities and social justice.
+Additionally, the research disrupted binaries in the field of international development associated with ‘developed’ and ‘developing’ countries by reversing the gaze and providing lessons for Australia from India.